Sitecore-Hackathon/2023-The-Marginals/ENTRYFORM.md

 You can find a very good reference to Github flavoured markdown reference in [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 If you want something a bit more WYSIWYG for editing then could use [StackEdit](https://stackedit.io/app) which provides a more user friendly interface for generating the Markdown code.
 Those of you who are [VS Code fans](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) can edit/preview directly in that interface too.

 ## Team name
-⟹ Write the name of your Hackathon team here
+⟹ The Marginals

 ## Category
 ⟹ Write the name of the selected category

 ## Description
-⟹ Write a clear description of your hackathon entry.
+⟹ Adding a countdown timer to SXA Headless Module.

-  - Module Purpose
+  - Module Purpose:
-  - What problem was solved (if any)
-    - How does this module solve it
+  - Genereate a new module for SXA Headless in order to provide a countdown timer that is seen on many pages.

 _You can alternately paste a [link here](#docs) to a document within this repo containing the description._